ChristianGracia/Dental-App-RN/README.md

 * Allow patients to view balance and ledger
 * Allow patients to leave a review
 * Allow patients to fill out a contact us form and submit
+* Submission form will email form details to the front desk and send a confirmation email to patient using sendgrid
+* Add patients to email list to recieve discounts such as 10% next cleaning
 * Allow patients to view their own chart
 * Add a blog of dental and non dental related articles